mtazzari/galario/docs/install.rst

     cmake -DCMAKE_PREFIX_PATH=${CONDA_PREFIX} ..

-If you still have problems, after the `cmake` command, check whether the FFTW libraries with openMP flags are found and whether the path to Python is correctly set to the path of the conda environment in use, e.g. in this example `/home/user/anaconda/envs/galario3`.
+If you still have problems, after the `cmake` command, check whether the FFTW libraries with openMP flags are found and whether the path to Python is correctly set to the path of the conda environment in use, e.g.
+`/home/user/anaconda/envs/galario3`.

 .. _fftw_requirement: